justicephysics/humanos2.0/the-2025-2065-window.md

 The old "Deep States" ecosystem—the Fortune 500, the central‑bank printing press, the narrow‑gate universities, the feudal technology stack—is already dissolving.
 The three energy bursts are dismantling it faster than any regulatory dam can hold.
 At the same time, the "Space States" are being built:

-- **The Virtual Nalanda** — the open‑source campus, free for every curious mind.
+- **The Justice Physics Nalanda** — the open‑source campus, free for every curious mind.
 - **The Light@2.7 K Web** — the cold, photonic compute fabric, bypassing ASML and the thermal wall.
 - **The Warrior‑Engineers** — millions of real owners, building the means of production without feudal permission.
 - **Mission 2100** — the four‑target campaign from the UTI threshold to the stars.